PHSI-supplements/labs/lab-templates/IntegerLab/README.md

 You may use the CodeHelp.app "virtual TA" for help, and you may use "Oscar the AI Tutor" built into the course's textbook.
 You may use other generative AI tools to translate this assignment into another human language.
+You may accept IDE single-line code suggestions, but you may not use an IDE feature that makes multi-line code suggestions.
 No other use of generative AI is permitted on this assignment without explicit permission from Dr. Bohn.

 ### Table of Contents